Durrës–Tirana railway: History

-The railway was 38 km long connecting the two most important cities of Albania, Durrës and Tirana.
-It was built during 1948-1949 and was the second standard gauge passenger railway in Albania after that of Durrës-Peqin, which had started in 1940, and was completed in 1948.
+The railway was 38 km long connecting the two most important cities of Albania, Tirana, the capital, and Durrës, the second largest city.
+It was built during 1948-1949 and was the second standard gauge passenger railway in Albania after that which linked Durrës to Peqin, which was completed in 1948.

 The works started from the Shkozet station (near Durrës) on April 11, 1948.
 Overall 29,000 young people of the Labour Youth Union of Albania and 1400 qualified technicians from all Albania participated to the building of the railway.
 In addition, young volunteers sent from the Youth sections of the Communist parties of Bulgaria and Yugoslavia participated in the construction.
-During the Albanian-Yugoslavian split in 1948 the Yugoslavian volunteers were accused of sabotage, especially the engineers.
+During the Albanian-Yugoslavian split in 1948, the Yugoslavian volunteers were accused of sabotage, especially the engineers.
 The works continued under the supervision of Soviet engineer Valeri Gaydarov.
 Rails were imported from the Soviet Union through the port of Durrës.
 The volunteering brigades had as a goal to finish the railway by the 31st anniversary of the Red Army, on 23 February 1949, and the goal was successfully achieved.

 Two of the most important works during construction were the Rrashbull Tunnel (212 m) and the Erzen Bridge (91 m long).
 The bridge was finished on October 16, 1948, the 40th birthday of then Prime Minister, Enver Hoxha.
 The tunnel was dug by the Bulgarian youth group Georgi Dimitrov, which was eventually given the Flag of the Brigades award (Flamuri i Brigadave).
 The brigade of the Albanian Police was instead awarded five times the Attacking Award (Sulmues).
 The inauguration was made by future would be Politburo member Spiro Koleka.